-When you’re ready for the blooming party, increase the temperature and light exposure and the plant will ramp up the process.
+When you’re ready for the blooming party, increase the temperature and indirect sunlight exposure and the plant will ramp up the process.

 I increase the daylight exposure by 1 hour a day when I see the tips of buds forming.
 When the dark hours are down to 8, you can put the Christmas Cactus in the place you want it to be displayed for the holiday show.

 Why Your Christmas Cactus Drop Its Buds

 Dropped buds are disappointing.
 It’s happened to me more than once.
 Remember, I’m challenged with indoor plants at best.
 It’s so frustrating!
 Like I said, the Christmas Cactus can be fragile and tookie about its care.

 There are a few reasons for dropped buds.